Precise determination of the top-quark on-shell mass $M_t$ via its scale-invariant perturbative relation to the top-quark $\overline{\rm MS}$ mass ${\overline m}_t({\overline m}_t)$: Numerical results

 and the preferable [0/$n$-1]-type PAA predictions the $a_s^5$-terms of $M_t$ under the PMC scale-setting approach~\cite{Du:2018dma} is

-This error could be called as {\it the second kind of residual scale dependence} due to unknown higher-order terms.
+This uncertainty could be called as {\it the second kind of residual scale dependence} due to unknown higher-order terms.
 Then, our prediction of the magnitude of the N$^5$LO-terms of top-quark OS mass $M_t$ is

-Note that, the conventional result is obtained by taking $\mu_r={\overline m}_t({\overline m}_t)$, whose numerical result will vary with the renormalization scale.
-However, the PAA prediction of the PMC series is independent of the choice of $\mu_r$, since the PMC coefficients are scale-invariant.
+Note that, the conventional result is obtained by taking $\mu_r={\overline m}_t({\overline m}_t)$, whose numerical result will vary with the renormalization scale due to the coefficients $c_i$ are not fixed at each order.
+However, the PAA prediction of the PMC series has no renormalization scale ambiguity, since the PMC coefficients are scale-invariant.

-The squared average of the above two residual scale dependence leads to a net perturbative error due to uncalculated higher-order terms under conventional and PMC scale-setting approaches; i.e.,
+The combination of the above two residual scale dependence leads to a net perturbative uncertainty due to uncalculated higher-order terms under conventional and PMC scale-setting approaches; i.e.,

-This shows that the PMC scale-invariant series provides a more accurate basis than the conventional scale-dependent one for estimating the errors caused by uncalculated higher-order terms.
+This shows that the PMC scale-invariant series provides a more accurate basis than the conventional scale-dependent one for estimating the uncertainty caused by uncalculated higher-order terms.